drejohnson/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead

 1. Describe the biggest difference between `.forEach` & `.map`.
+   .forEach doesn’t return nything
+   .map return a new array.

 2. What is the difference between a function and a method?
+   A method is a function that's on a object

 3. What is closure?
+   A closure is a function returned from another function that has access to variables outside if it's scope

 4. Describe the four rules of the 'this' keyword.
+   Window/Global object binding: `this` refers to the global object Implicit Binding: `this` refers to the object it was called on `new` Keyword binding: `this` refers to the spefic object created with the `new` keyword Explicit binding is when you use `call`, `apply`, or `bind` to override what object `this` refers to.

 5. Why do we need super() in an extended class?
+   `super()` let's child classes use the attributes from the parent class

 ## Project Set up